AW2 Eligibility and Enrollment

 The Army Wounded Warrior Program (AW2) is the official U.S. Army program that assists and advocates for severely wounded, ill and injured Soldiers, Veterans, and their Families, wherever they are located, regardless of military status.
 Soldiers who qualify for AW2 are assigned to the program as soon as possible after arriving at the Warrior Transition Unit (WTU).
 AW2 supports these Soldiers and their Families throughout their recovery and transition, even into Veteran status.
 Through the local support of AW2 Advocates, AW2 strives to foster the Soldier's independence.
 There are more than 23,890 Soldiers and Veterans currently in AW2.

-In order to be considered eligible for entry into AW2, Soldiers must have suffered from wounds, illness, or injuries incurred in the line of duty (LOD) after September 10, 2001 and received, or are expected to receive at least a 30 percent Army disability rating from the Integrated Disability Evaluation System (IDES) for one of the following conditions:
+In order to be considered eligible for entry into AW2, Soldiers must have sustained wounds, illness, or injuries incurred in the line of duty (LOD) after September 10, 2001 and received, or are expected to receive at least a 30 percent Army disability rating from the Integrated Disability Evaluation System (IDES) for one of the following conditions: